 If you do well it's likely you could return in other university holidays or even work part time while you study.
 Find out more about student jobs at university.

-If you fancy a summer job abroad then teaching English to someone whose native language is not English might be for you.
-Countries such as China, Spain, South America and South East Asia will have numerous vacancies.
-There are also some opportunities in the UK.
+If you fancy a summer job abroad then teaching English as a foreign language might be for you.
+Countries such as China, Spain, South America and South East Asia have numerous vacancies.
+There are also opportunities in the UK.

 Search for international TEFL opportunities in a range of locations, from Chile to Thailand, at Premier TEFL.